ccy1991911/Dilution/README.md

 They will contain the code for all components of Dilution including DoA and LfP.

-We will also release the data for training in our work.
+We will also release the training data in our work.

 Expecting our release!